CCE Onondaga supports local food production and urban agriculture in Onondaga county through Beginning Farmer and Rancher Development Program!

 Participants from various countries are learning how to farm organically in an urban area under the northeastern US climate, which is dramatically different from their home countries.
-CCE Urban Ag educator works with SyRAPP to provide classroom and hands-on learning for agricultural production, topics of which encompass crop planning, soil fertility, irrigation, integrated pest management, harvest and post-harvest handling, food safety, and food processing.
+CCE Urban Ag educator works with RISE to provide classroom and hands-on learning for agricultural production.
+The topics include: crop planning, soil fertility, irrigation, integrated pest management, harvest and post-harvest handling, and food safety.

 During the first year of the BFRDP program, participants will learn basic production and English skills that will relate to farming at the training garden which is located in the heart of north side Syracuse.
 Participants in their second year and beyond are assigned individual plots of land to start their own production at Salt City Harvest Farm (Kirkville, NY) or Matthew 25 farm (Tully, NY).
 They will receive mentorship in marketing from RISE’s market manager and will have the opportunity to sell their produce to the local community as well as a means to supply fresh healthy produce for their own personal consumption.

 Last updated April 23, 2020